First-order integer-valued autoregressive processes with Generalized Katz innovations: Details of some statements of Section

+As stated in Remark \ref{rem:GLKpmf} it is possible to derive the Generalized Lagrangian Katz distribution as a "generalized Lagrangian distribution".
+Let $f (z)$ and $g(z)$ be two analytic functions of $z$, which are infinitely differentiable in $[-1,1]$ with $g(0)\not =0$.
+Following \cite[][p.
+10-11]{ConFam2006} the general Lagrangian expansion of $f$ is

 where $u$ satisfies $z=ug(z)$.
-The definition of Lagrangian distribution given in \cite{jan98} can is obtained from the one given above by replacing $f(z)$ with $f(z)(1-z g^{\prime}(z)/g(z)))$.
-By applying iteratively the derivative $\partial$ to the product of functions we obtain the coefficient in the $j$-th term of the expansion
+The definition of Lagrangian distribution given in \cite{jan98} uses a slightly different expansion, which is obtained from the one given above by replacing $f(z)$ with $f(z)(1-z g^{\prime}(z)/g(z)))$.
+By applying iteratively the derivative $\partial$ to the product of functions, we obtain the coefficient in the $j$-th term of the expansion